HL7/PDDI-CDS/pages/_includes/start.md

 ## <span style="color:silver"> 4.5.0 </span> FHIR Server Request
 {:.no_toc}

-A FHIR server request by the CDS service after receiving a CDS Hooks request (e.g., `medication-prescribe`) is necessary in the event the `prefetch` element is empty.
+A FHIR server request by the CDS service is necessary in the event the request `prefetch` element is empty.
 While the `prefetch` element is OPTIONAL, it MUST NOT be partially fulfilled.
-In the event the EHR does not provide prefetch data, the PDDI CDS service MUST request the data from the FHIR server via network call.
 The post-hoc FHIR server query is performed at the parse and pre-process phase shown in Figure 3.
 To accomplish a FHIR server request, the server URL and the OAuth authorization token (i.e. `fhirServer,` `fhirAuthorization`) MUST be provided in the CDS Hooks request.

 <figure class="figure">
 <figcaption class="figure-caption"><strong>Figure 3: Basic – Parse and Pre-process CDS Hooks request </strong></figcaption>